Muhlenberg College

 Additional Information

-Beginning fall 2019, Dining Services managers and supervisors will be trained to recognize signs/symptoms of food allergy anaphylaxis and to administer epinephrine auto-injectors if necessary.
+Dining Services managers and supervisors are trained to recognize signs/symptoms of food allergy anaphylaxis and to administer epinephrine auto-injectors if necessary.

 See what our emergency response policy allows for >